Election surprise lifts Nikkei, Fed keeps dollar bid - Up News Info

 Article content

-SINGAPORE — Stocks edged higher on Monday, led by a post-election jump in Japan’s Nikkei, though bonds wobbled and the dollar firmed as traders braced for central bank meetings in Britain, Australia and the United States to define the rates policy outlook.
+SINGAPORE — Asian stocks wavered on Monday, with Japanese companies catching a post-election boost but weak Chinese data weighing on the broader mood ahead of policy meetings in the United States, Britain and Australia that are set to define the rates outlook.

-Japan’s Nikkei rose 2.3% to a one-month high after Prime Minister Fumio Kishida’s Liberal Democratic Party did better than expected at Sunday’s election, with exit polls showing the party easily retaining a majority.
+Japan’s Nikkei rose 2.3% to a one-month high after Prime Minister Fumio Kishida’s Liberal Democratic Party won a unexpectedly comfortable victory, raising hopes for stability and stimulus in the term ahead.

-Trade elsewhere was more muted, with MSCI’s index of Asia-Pacific shares outside Japan up marginally.
-Weekend data showing a sharper-than-expected contraction of Chinese factory activity weighed on the mood.
+Trade elsewhere was soft, with MSCI’s index of Asia-Pacific shares outside Japan dragged 0.4% lower by selling in Hong Kong after weekend data showed a sharper-than-expected contraction of Chinese factory activity.

 Advertisement